GluuFederation/docs-ce-prod/docs/source/installation-guide/install-docker.md

 ## Prerequisites

-For Docker deployments, provision a server with:
+For Docker deployments, provision a VM with:

 - The minimum system requirements, as described in the [VM Preparation Guide](../installation-guide/index.md#system-requirements).